 The United States Attorney's Office offers unpaid summer internships for students in law school.
-The internship program is nine or ten weeks long and begins shortly after Memorial Day.
-Interns are assigned to work on either criminal or civil matters, although it is usually possible to work on both types of cases during the summer if that is desired.
+The 2024 summer internship program will start on May 29, 2024 and end on July 31, 2024.
+This program is full-time (9am-5pm) in-person in our Philadelphia office.
+Interns are assigned to work on criminal and civil matters.

 The program allows interns to work on and observe cases litigated in the United States District Court and the Third Circuit Court of Appeals.
 Interns participate with Assistant United States Attorneys in all phases of litigation, from investigations through trial and appeal.

 Interns also attend training sessions in which they learn relevant skills and hear from various participants in the criminal justice system.
 The speakers include judges and staff members of this office.
 When possible, the office also sponsors field trips to locations (such as prisons and local courthouses) relevant to the prosecution of criminal cases and litigation of civil cases.

 The office participates in work study programs but does not provide any matching funds.